 The calculations can be tricky.
 Our Tax Credit Estimator above takes care of the estimation for you.
 Here’s what you need to do:

-If you have not employed any workers in 2020, you’re not eligible for the ERC.
+If you have not employed any workers in 2020 or 2021, you’re not eligible for the ERC.
 You may still qualify for paid leave credits.
 Keep going!

-2. Establish whether you received a PPP loan.
+2. Establish whether you experienced a qualifying closure.

 To help determine if you qualify for the ERC, the tool will ask you to compare your business revenue in each relevant quarter of 2020 or 2021 to the same calendar quarter in 2019.
 For quarters in 2020, your revenue must have dropped by more than 50%.
-For quarters in 2021, your revenue for the current or preceding quarter must have dropped by more than 50%.
+For quarters in 2021, your revenue for the current or preceding quarter must have dropped by more than 20%.
 If you’re not sure, the tool will help you estimate this.

 Next, enter qualified wages paid to all employees for the period of your full or partial suspension of operations, or the quarter for which you experienced a qualifying decline in gross receipts. not working due to COVID-19 between March 13 and June 30, 2020.
-Qualified wages are wages and health plan expenses paid for the period of your economic hardship.
+Qualified wages include wages and health plan expenses paid for the period of your economic hardship.
 For larger employers, qualified wages will generally be limited to wages and health plan expenses for the period of time that an employee is not working due to the economic hardship (and, for 2020, may not take into account increases in wages after the beginning of the economic hardship).

 5. Learn more about your estimated Employee Retention Credit.